 Adjust Process Rights Action Settings Explained

-The application action elevates or restricts the permissions and/or privileges held by a process security token.
-By default, each process inherits the user's security token.
+The application action elevates or restricts the group SIDs and/or LSA privileges present in a process access token.
+By default, each process inherits the process access token of its parent.

 The four main areas to customize are: